Crataegus × macrocarpa

 Crataegus × macrocarpa, is a hybrid between two species of Crataegus (hawthorn), C. laevigata and C. rhipidophylla, both in series Crataegus.
 A chemotaxonomic investigation comparing flavonoid patterns in C. × macrocarpa and its putative parent species corroborated their supposed relationship.
 It is sometimes confused with C. × media, the hybrid between C. monogyna and C. laevigata.

 Under the rules of botanical nomenclature the name C. × macrocarpa covers all intermediate forms between the two parent species, including backcrosses.

+Its fruit persists for an average of 40.6 days, and bears an average of 1.0 seeds per fruit.
+Fruits average 72.5% water.